MGDS-PET/website/content/pages/reports/istp-report.rst

 ...........................................................

-D) Key R&D Results
+d.
+Key R&D Results
 --------------------------------------------------

-.. *Description of the R&D accomplishments (both major and minor), including an overview of the initial expectations of the project and the eventual outcomes.
+*Description of the R&D accomplishments (both major and minor), including an overview of the initial expectations of the project and the eventual outcomes.
 The knowledge created within the project is provided in the following reports:*

 #. the number of products, prototypes, component technologies and enabling technologies created
 #. the number of products, prototypes, component technologies and enabling technologies employed
 #. the number of intellectual properties (licenses or patents), both potential and realized

 Initial Expectations for the project ..................................................

 Eventual Outcomes